RetainCountZero/SQL-Scripts/README.md

   * How to determine content of unknown dump files
   * How to use expdp and impdp utilities

+* *Generic-Deprecated-Import-Export.sql*

+  Examples of imp and exp usage.
+Deprecated, use Data Pump instead!

 * *Generic-Refresh-MViewlogs.sql*

   Rebuild all Materialized View Logs within a schema.
 This can be used when an ORA-12048 in conjunction with ORA-12034 error occurs.